Pimachiowin Aki

 Pimachiowin Aki (“Land that gives life”) encompasses three provincial parks: Woodland Caribou and Atikaki Provincial Parks along with Eagle-Snowshoe Conservation Reserve and the ancestral lands of the Anishinaabe First Nations.
 The Anishinaabe continue to live in this forested area in four small settlements and use its waterways for trapping and fishing.
 They also hold ceremonies at specific sites.
 Wildlife in the parks includes Woodland Caribou, Moose, Wolf, and Wolverine.

-Community Perspective: Zoë is the only one who has reported on a visit so far, reaching the outer edges of the parks and searching for the cultural aspects in Bloodvein.
+Community Perspective: Zoë reached the outer edges of the parks and searched for the cultural aspects in Bloodvein.
+Can gave an overview of the possibilities to access, and kayaked his way in.

 Map of Pimachiowin Aki